 nonce

 OPTIONAL.
 String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
-The value is passed through unmodified from the Authorization Request to the ID Token.
+The value is passed through unmodified from the Authentication Request to the ID Token.
 Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.
 For implementation notes, see Section 15.5.2 (Nonce Implementation Notes).

 display